AnchalMallick/Assignment1/README.md

 We are building a deep neural network(DNN) which contains 20 hidden layers,each consisting of 100 units,and a softmax output layer.
-Our aim is to get a baseline model for multiclass-classification and then testing it in various scenarios.
+Our aim is to get a baseline model trained on the CIFAR10 dataset for multiclass-classification and then testing it in various scenarios.